FirmwGuy/CEP/docs/L0_KERNEL/L0-OVERVIEW.md

 ### Heartbeat and Enzymes
 The heartbeat topic narrates the capture → compute → commit lifecycle, impulse queues, dependency sorting, and agenda replay rules.
 It anchors enzyme scheduling semantics so you can reason about deterministic work ordering and beat-level safety checks.

+### Episodic Engine (E³)
+The engine described in `docs/L0_KERNEL/topics/E3-EPISODIC-ENGINE.md` lets episodes span beats, yield, await other operations, and—when configured—promote from threaded RO slices to cooperative RW slices (and demote back again) without sacrificing determinism.
+Read it before wiring long-lived jobs that blend read-heavy analysis with targeted mutations.

 ### IO Streams and Foreign Resources
 Streaming payloads bridge kernel cells with foreign resources.
 This topic covers the effect log, CAS guarantees, chunk management, and the guardrails for mapping external handles into CEP.
 It is required reading before changing stream ingestion or library-backed handles.